-Are you ready to become an Entrepreneur?
+Are you ready to become an entrepreneur?

-be a business owner/entrepreneur YOUR NOTES

-A. What are some advantages

-that you can identify?
-Be your own boss Create your own income Expand/grow your business at your own comfort level Set your own goals Make your own decisions about your business Build on your current skills and expertise Have a sense of pride to own your business Contribute back to the community based on what you like Other advantages important to you

-B. What are some disadvantages

-that you can identify?

-Not much money is generated in the first year You have to work long hours/weekends

-You spend more time at developing your

-business and less time with friends and family

-There are risks involved, such as time/money/value

-It takes time to "open your doors" for business

-You do not have benefits like you did when

-you worked for someone else (medical/dental) • You need to motivate yourself

-and your employees

-There are more responsibilities Can you list out other disadvantages

-You may require some external support

-C. Characteristics of a business
+Identify firstly that you wish to YOUR NOTES be a business owner/entrepreneur A. What are some advantages - that you can identify?
+Be your own boss Create your own income Expand/grow your business at your own comfort level Set your own goals Make your own decisions about your business Build on your current skills and expertise Have a sense of pride to own your business Contribute back to the community based on what you like Other advantages important to you B. What are some disadvantages that you can identify?Not much money is generated in the first year You have to work long hours/weekendsYou spend more time at developing your business and less time with friends and family There are risks involved, such as time/money/value It takes time to "open your doors" for business You do not have benefits like you did when you worked for someone else (medical/dental) You need to motivate yourself and your employees There are more responsibilities Can you list out other disadvantages?
+You may require some external support - - - - - - - - - - - - - - - - - - - C. Characteristics of a business owner/entrepreneurInnovativeChallenger Innovative Risk Taker Self-Confident Challenger Communicator Motivational Pro-Active Competitive Self Marketer Opportunist Problem Solver

-owner/entrepreneur

-• Innovative • Challenger -

-Risk Taker Self-confident Motivational

-Pro-activeSelf Marketer

-Competitive Opportunist

-Problem solvers

-Are you ready to become an Entrepreneur?
+Are you ready to become an entrepreneur?

 YOUR NOTES D. Identify your strengths and passion that reflect your work qualities • What types of businesses could you build on from your passion? • What type of industry are you most knowledgeable in?
-And you have narrowed it down to: And what will you sell (goods/services)?
+And what have you narrowed it down to?
+And what will you sell (goods/services)?
 Based on your findings above, your new business venture will be: E. How will your business ownership be structured?
 You will need to determine how your business will be structured.
-Some questions to ask yourself would be? • Are you in business by yourself? • If no, is your business partner a spouse? • Are all partners Indigenous? • Depending on how you want your business to be defined as, do you want your business to have at least 51% Indigenous ownership?
+Some questions to ask yourself would be: • Are you in business by yourself? • If no, is your business partner a spouse? • Are all partners Indigenous? • Depending on how you want your business to be defined as, do you want your business to have at least 51% Indigenous ownership?
 Why?
-Factors to consider: Taxation Liability Types of ownership structures Sole Proprietor Partnership Limited Partnership Limited Company Limited Partnership
+Factors to consider: Taxation Liability Types of ownership structures Sole Proprietor Partnership Limited Partnership Limited Company